ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 With the authentication in place, you can open the Test Explorer and run the tests.

 They should come back green at this point.
 However, that is only kind of true...
-As you are currently only testing unauthenticated endpoint, you don't actually know if the authentication nis working.
+As you are currently only testing unauthenticated endpoints, you don't actually know if the authentication is working.

 ### Testing the /api/me endpoint